-Based on the realisation that reducing energy waste lists energy cost-efficiency among its many benefits, it becomes clear that increasing buildings poor energy efficiency is a matter of extreme strategic importance in energy poverty tackling efforts.
+Based on the realisation that reducing energy waste implies a reduction of the energy related costs, among other benefits, it becomes clear that increasing buildings poor energy efficiency is a matter of extreme strategic importance in energy poverty tackling efforts.
 According to the 2011 census (Hellenic Statistical Authority), 55% of residencies in Greece had been built prior to 1980 the year of the Thermal Insulation Regulation's enactment.
 With the majority of buildings prone to thermal loss, it is evident that extended energy-efficient renovation practices on the buildings' envelope and fabric should be applied 90.
 Increasing energy performance of the existing building stock is crucial for meeting energy and climate objectives, for decreasing dependence on fuel and electricity imports, for generating employment and ameliorating quality of life.
 Admittedly, it plays a pivotal role in re-directing the country's economy towards a more sustainable future91.